 FINAL SITES OF NOTE: Watt’s Tower is the largest piece of folk art created by one person and took thirty years (part-time) to build.
-The Blue Line goes by it (look east), with a stop about half a mile away.
+The Blue Line goes by it (look east), with a stop about a half mile away.
 Dodger Stadium is worth visiting if you’re a baseball fan, as are the Rose Bowl and LA Coliseum for football fans.
 Because they are so far out of the way, the San Fernando and San Gabriel Missions are not worth your time; just see the Old Plaza Church instead.
 LAX’s Theme Building and Light Towers are worth checking out as you enter or exit LAX, but not otherwise.
 Finally, Mulholland Drive, Los Angeles’s best drive, takes you through ritzy neighborhoods atop the Santa Monica Mountains, with spectacular views of Los Angeles and the San Fernando Valley.
 For the absolute best views, go at night.

 PLACES TO AVOID – When people tell me they didn’t enjoy Los Angeles and then tell me they spent their time at these places, it makes me sad.
 Some of these places are popular and they may even seem like must sees, but they are not.

 MOVIE STAR’S HOMES TOURS – If you go to Hollywood (which you should), you will be inundated with tours of movie star homes.
 Do not go!
 You’ll see huge homes, homes that look just like all the others around them, and that’s it.
 Often times you won’t even see the home, just the entry gate.
 You won’t see any celebrities, you won’t experience Los Angeles, you won’t do anything other than sit in a bus looking out.

 RODEO DRIVE – For that matter, avoid all of Beverly Hills.
 All this place does is remind you how much money you don’t have.
 Huge mansions, expensive restaurants, ridiculous shopping, completely unwelcoming with nothing you can afford.
 If you like to shop, go to Venice Beach, Santa Monica, Hollywood, or Downtown’s Fashion/Jewelry Districts instead.